 - Sturdy wooden spoon – Use this to mash up the strawberries and stir everything together.

 To thicken it up, follow the directions and simply cook it a little longer.
-The longer you cook it, the thicker it will become.
+The longer you cook homemade strawberry syrup, the thicker it will become.

 To make it thinner, include half a cup of water to the pan before heating.
 You can also double the water to a full cup to get strawberry simple syrup!

-You can absolutely use frozen strawberries.
-Just be sure to thaw them completely before getting started.
+You can absolutely use frozen strawberries in syrup.
+Just be sure to thaw them completely before getting started and drain off any excess liquid.

 Yes!
 Store the mixture in a tightly sealed container.
 It will last in the refrigerator for 3 to 4 weeks.